AOMediaCodec/iamf-tools/README.md

 -   `--input_wav_directory` controls the directory wav files are read from (default iamf/cli/testdata/).
 -   `--output_iamf_directory` controls the output directory of the IAMF files.
--   `--output_wav_directory` controls the output directory of wav files.

 Using the encoder: